oymotion/SynchroniSDKPython/README.md

 ### USB Bluetooth dongle (bumble backend)

-When a USB Bluetooth HCI dongle is plugged in and usable by libusb (e.g. Actions `10d7:b012` or `33fa:0012`; several dongles can be used at once, each serving one connection), the SDK automatically drives it directly with a [bumble](https://github.com/google/bumble) host-mode backend instead of the OS Bluetooth stack — no Bluetooth permission prompt, works even when the internal Bluetooth is off, and allows larger ATT MTU.
-The [bleak-bumble](https://github.com/ekspla/bleak-bumble_dev_host_mode) backend is vendored into the SDK (`sensor/bleak_bumble/`, MIT license), and the bumble stack + libusb are declared as regular dependencies — a plain `pip install sensor-sdk` is all that is needed.
+When a compatible USB Bluetooth dongle is plugged in and usable, the SDK automatically drives it directly with a host-mode backend instead of the OS Bluetooth stack — no Bluetooth permission prompt, and it works even when the internal Bluetooth is off.
+A plain `pip install sensor-sdk` installs everything needed.

 Behavior and controls:

-- With the dependencies installed and a usable dongle present, the backend is selected automatically on all platforms when the SDK starts (native `bleak` is used otherwise).
-"Usable" means libusb can open the device: on Windows the dongle must be bound to the WinUSB driver, on Linux the user needs udev permission, on macOS USB access is driverless.
+- With a usable dongle present, the backend is selected automatically when the SDK starts (the native OS stack is used otherwise).
 Check the active backend with `SensorController.getBLEBackendName()` (`"bumble"` / `"bleak"`).
-- `SensorController.checkSetupDongle()` checks dongle readiness and, when no dongle is usable, runs the bundled setup script with elevation — UAC prompt on Windows (binds the WinUSB driver), `sudo` on Linux (installs udev rules; the password goes through the controlling terminal, or when there is none — e.g. a GUI app launched without a terminal — a terminal-emulator window is spawned to run the script, falling back to `pkexec`; a replug may still be required afterwards) — then re-checks and returns `"OK: N"` (N = number of usable dongles detected) on success or an `"Error: ..."` string with the system error detail on failure. macOS needs no setup and is check-only.
-The call blocks while waiting for the elevation prompt.
-The same logic also lives in `sensor_utils.checkSetupDongle()`, exported at package top level as `sensor.checkSetupDongle()` for use without a controller instance.
-The same scripts (`setup_dongle_winusb.ps1`, `setup_dongle_udev.sh` and their driver/rules files) ship inside the wheel under `sensor/tools/` and can also be run manually.
+- `SensorController.checkSetupDongle()` checks dongle readiness and, when no dongle is usable, runs the bundled one-time setup (driver binding on Windows, permission setup on Linux, with an elevation prompt) and re-checks.
+It returns `"OK"` on success or an `"Error: ..."` string on failure, and blocks while waiting for the elevation prompt. macOS needs no setup.
+The same helper is also exported at package top level as `sensor.checkSetupDongle()`.
-- `SENSOR_SDK_BLE_BACKEND=bleak` forces the native backend; `SENSOR_SDK_BLE_BACKEND=bumble` forces the dongle backend on any platform; `SENSOR_SDK_BUMBLE_TRANSPORT` overrides the bumble transport spec (e.g. `usb:0`).
+- `SENSOR_SDK_BLE_BACKEND=bleak` forces the native backend; `SENSOR_SDK_BLE_BACKEND=bumble` forces the dongle backend.
-- With the bumble backend, each dongle serves one connection at a time: scanning uses a free dongle and is skipped while all dongles are connected; connections fail fast when no dongle is free.
-Connection timeout is raised to 25s automatically.

 ## 1. Permission